SAP/node-rfc/node-rfc/README.md

 Finally, the connection is closed automatically when the instance is deleted by the garbage collector or by explicitly calling the `client.close()` method on the client instance.

-For more examples, check files in the `demo` folder.
-Maintain your NW test system parameters first in the source code, before running those examples.
+See files in `demo` folder for more examples.

 ```
 node demo\demo